 Using data to provide insight and action is not a new management science.
 In many other fields, such as banking, insurance, fraud detection and customer channel marketing, the use of predictive analytics is commonplace.
 However, in the field of health and safety, we have lagged!
 Typically organisations and regulators have relied on descriptive analytics such as injury rate trends and simply grouping similar injury types into categories.
 Albeit, tools we have used to describe what has happened have become more sophisticated, we have evolved from excel graphs to tools such as Power BI.

-CHASNZ, Site Safe and the industry; working together to achieve consistent site access standards and safer workplaces for everyone.
+This is a collaborative document and has been produced to provide guidance.
+The aim is to achieve consistent site access standards and safer workplaces for everyone.

 Construction sites have known significant hazards associated with them and Under section 36 of the Health and Safety at Work Act 2015, organisations are to provide any information, training, instruction or supervision that is necessary to protect all persons from risks to their health and safety arising from work carried out.